PuntoCommerce/marketing-cloud-connector/doc/README.md

 <a name="Overview"></a>
-## Application Overview ##
+## Connector Overview ##
 The Salesforce B2C Commerce to Marketing Cloud Connector is a project that facilitates the integration between the two clouds.
-The project connects Commerce Cloud to Marketing Cloud "above the API", meaning it is using public API rather than direct backend integration.
+The project connects B2C Commerce to Marketing Cloud "above the API", meaning it is using public API rather than direct backend integration.
 This framework allows you to share and synchronize data between the two clouds.

 ### Features ###

 #### API Implementation ####